user-blank1/Pet-project/expense-tracker/part-1/README.md

 </details>

 <details>
-  <summary>Task 7: Create Endpoints for Getting Expenses</summary>
+  <summary>Task 7: Create Endpoint for getting list of expenses</summary>

   ---

   **Description:**

-  Set up routes for retrieving expenses from the database.
-Include operations for fetching all expenses (with optional pagination and filtering) and fetching a specific expense by ID.
+  Set up route for retrieving expenses from the database.
+Include operations for fetching all expenses (with optional pagination and filtering).

   **Acceptance Criteria:**

-  - Routes for retrieving expenses are implemented:
+  - Route for retrieving expenses are implemented:
     - `GET /api/expenses` Fetches and returns all expenses with optional query parameters:
       - Pagination: `limit` and `offset`.
       - Filtering: `fromDate` and `toDate` based on the date field.
-    - `GET /api/expenses/:id` Fetches a specific expense by its ID.
-  - Data is validated to ensure correctness before processing requests.
-  - Responses include appropriate HTTP status codes and data.
+  - Response include appropriate HTTP status codes and data.
   - Modular structure follows the established pattern.

   **Technology-related requirements:**